 Sarah Hanffou is the President of Ping sans Frontières, a non-governmental organization which aims to develop table tennis as an educational support globally.
 During her sport career, Sarah won many medals in both the youth and senior categories.
 In 2006 and 2007, she became vice-champion of France in doubles with Xian Yifang.
 In 2007, after three years at the National Sport Institute based in Paris, Sarah decided to stop the competition to devote herself to her law studies.
 In 2009 and 2010, she became the France champion by team in the first division of the French league with the club of Evreux.
 Sarah is also a two-time French university champion.
 She resumed international competition in 2010 under the colors of Cameroon and won the African Championships, held in Yaoundé that year.
 Sarah participated in the 2012 Summer Olympics.
 After completing a master degree at the University of Aix en Provence, she became an officer in the French army.
 At the same time, she continued her doctoral studies in public law and published her thesis on the African Court of Human Rights in 2017.
 Sarah is now a trainee lawyer in Marseille, in the south of France.
 She is still very devoted to her NGO and has started participating in specific development missions for the International Table Tennis Federation.

 Christa Herrmann serves as the President of the Women’s Commission for the Swiss Rugby Federation, and as a Project Manager for Millionsports, aiding on strategy and development.
 She was previously an International Olympic Committee Junior Project Manager, supporting the committee’s venue and infrastructure team.
 Christa is a current volunteer for the Rugby Europe Women’s Commission as a Commission Member.
 She earned a bachelor’s degree from the University of Zurich in the Science of Geography, writing her thesis on fair trade.
 Christa went on to earn a level 6 Diploma in Advanced Sport Management from the New Zealand Institute of Sport, graduating with distinction.
-She is the Co-Founder, Captain, and Coach of the Albaladejo Rugby Club, and has performed internationally with the Swiss XV’s and VII’s team.
+She is the Co-Founder, former captain, and now head coach of the Albaladejo Rugby Club Alba Ladies, the first women’s rugby team in Lausanne, and has performed internationally with the Swiss XV’s and VII’s team.
 Christa has participated in multiple European Championships, most recently winning 6th place, Pool A with the Swiss VII’s team.

 Paula Cruzat has a Master in Education from Harvard University and a degree in Business Administration from Pontificia Universidad Catolica de Chile.
 She has both worked in the private and public sector.